SWI-Prolog/packages-mqi/mqi_overview.md

 While the query functionality of the MQI does run on a thread, it will always be the *same* thread, and, if you use a single connection, it will only allow queries to be run one at a time, just like the top level.
 Of course, the queries you send can launch threads, just like the top level, so you are not limited to a single threaded application.
 There are a few differences from the top level, however:

     - Normally, the SWI Prolog top level runs all user code in the context of a built-in module called "user", as does the MQI.
 However, the top level allows this to be changed using the module/1 predicate.
 This predicate has no effect when sent to the MQI.
-    - Predefined streams like user_input/0 are initially bound to the standard operating system I/O streams (like STDIN) and, since the Prolog process is running invisibly, will obviously not work as expected.
+    - Predefined streams like `user_input` are initially bound to the standard operating system I/O streams (like STDIN) and, since the Prolog process is running invisibly, will obviously not work as expected.
 Those streams can be changed, however, by issuing commands using system predicates as defined in the SWI Prolog documentation.
     - Every connection to the MQI runs in its own thread, so opening two connections from an application means you are running multithreaded code.

 The basic rule to remember is: any predicates designed to interact with or change the default behavior of the top level itself probably won't have any effect.